The Polish Ex-Combatants Association in Great Britain Trust Fund

 How to Apply

 This funder does not have a public online application process.
-Grants are awarded through trustee discretion based on applications made directly to the organization.
+Grants are awarded through trustee discretion based on applications made directly to the organisation.

 To apply for support: